intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/quick-tour.rst

 Chronos Quick Tour
 ======================
-Welcome to Chronos for building a fast, accuracy and scalable time series analysis application🎉!
+Welcome to Chronos for building a fast, accurate and scalable time series analysis application🎉!
 Start with our quick tour to understand some critical concepts and how to use them to tackle your tasks.

 .. grid:: 1 1 1 1